RossMeikleham/PlutoBoy/README.md

 - Joypad support from Keyboard.

+- Serial I/O transfer implemented in TCP to emulate transfer of data through the link port.
+(Experimental)

 - Rendering screen contents after each scanline.
 After all scanlines have been rendered the screen is displayed/updated using SDL.